The Oath of Kärnan: Ride experience

 The route is divided into two areas, a dark ride section, in which the ride starts and ends, and the main part is an outdoor route.
-The Kärnan has some special elements, such as the world's first vertical lift hill with a backward freefall from a height of over 60 m, the speed of which was increased from 18 km/h to 40 km/h in 2017.
+The Kärnan has some special elements, such as the world's first vertical lift hill with a backward free fall from a height of over 60 m, the speed of which was increased from 18 km/h to 40 km/h in 2017.
 The lift hill is completely enclosed in a 79 m high tower.
 The roller coaster also has an element that should resemble a heart, a vertical descent with a twist, airtime hill and a heartline roll at the end of the ride.
 After the first drop and the heart element, the layout of the roller coaster is kept closer to the ground in large parts of the route.
 Kärnan operates with 3 trains of 16 seats each, laid out in 4 rows of 4 with lap bar restraints.
 These are the same type of trains and restraints as found on Gerstlauer's Infinity Coasters, such as Karacho at Tripsdrill.

 Lift hill

 When the lift opened in 2015, the tower ceiling was illuminated in blue.
 This effect was abandoned after a short time.
 A soundtrack is played from the entrance of the train to the first drop, the dynamics of which is synchronized with the journey.
 For the 2019 season, a further theming element was added in the tower: During the vertical ascent on the lift hill, the passenger, now lying on their back, looks at a screen attached to the tower ceiling, on which the spirit of King Eric Menved appears to him in the form of the video sequences in the queue.
 He reports that he has been tied to the tower for all eternity, whereupon the backward free fall begins.
 After this, the voice of the builder who wants to help the guests out of the tower can be heard and the train continues its journey on the lift hill to the first drop.
-If the familiar musical background was initially dispensed with in the first few days of this innovation, the park plays it back when driving on the lift hill and after the backward freefall in order to meet the visitors' wishes and therefore shortened the builder's monologue.
+If the familiar musical background was initially dispensed with in the first few days of this innovation, the park plays it back when driving on the lift hill and after the backward free fall in order to meet the visitors' wishes and therefore shortened the builder's monologue.